 703.1 Documentation.
-Documentation used to show compliance with this code shall include but is not limited to, construction documents, plans, specifications, builder or installer certification, inspection reports, or other methods acceptable to the Chief Harbor Engineer which demonstrate substantial conformance.
-When specific documentation or special inspection is necessary to verify compliance, that method of compliance will be specified by the Chief Harbor Engineer.
+Documentation used to show compliance with this code shall include but is not limited to, construction documents, plans, specifications, builder or installer certification, inspection reports, or other methods acceptable to the Chief Harbor Engineer that demonstrate substantial conformance.
+I

+Inspection which demonstrates substantial conformance.: When specific documentation or special inspection is necessary to verify compliance, that method of compliance will be specified by the Chief Harbor Engineer.